CamilleKhv/A4/README.md

 ### Local Development
 To run the application locally:

-- Open a terminal (PowerShell or VSCode terminal).
+- Open a terminal
 - Navigate into the project folder:

-`cd C:\Users\Camille\Documents\Scolaire\A4\A4_code`
+`cd src/`

-Set the Flask app environment variable:
+- Set the Flask app environment variable:
 `$env:FLASK_APP="app.py"`

-Run Flask using:
+- Run Flask using:
 `py -m flask run`

-Open your browser and go to:
+- Open your browser and go to:
 `http://127.0.0.1:8000`

 ### Important: Make sure your .env file is present and contains valid Azure credentials.